Berezan' Runestone: Location

-Berezan' is located in the Black Sea not far from the mouth of the Dnipro River.
+Berezan' is located in the Black Sea not far from the mouth of the Dnieper River.
 Its bays gave shelter to the Scandinavian ships that passed it on the trade route from the Varangians to the Greeks.
 Sven B.F.
 Jansson, later Sweden's National Antiquarian, writes on its importance:

 Discovery

 The runestone was discovered during the excavations of a kurgan from the 6th century BC.
 After its construction, the kurgan had been used for 48 additional burials of different types and at various depths.
 None of the bodies appeared to have been incinerated; some had been carelessly buried without any grave goods, while others had received wooden coffins or had at least been put on planks before the inhumation, while some had been inserted into stone coffins made of flat slabs of stone.
 On June 9, 1905, von Stern's crew discovered a lidless stone coffin in the eastern part of the kurgan containing a skeleton whose skull was resting on the runestone.
 The runestone was discovered by von Stern just as a worker intended to throw it on a pile of stone.
 The runestone was probably not discovered in its original location, and it is likely that it was originally located at one of the minor barrows in the vicinity.